Puma Natural History

 The Puma During Your Day Out in Kent

 We have a male and female puma here at Wingham Wildlife Park named Binx and Lola.
-They live together in an enclosure between to the jaguars and cheetahs just behind the lake.
+They are on display together between to the jaguars and cheetahs just behind the lake.
 Their diet here at the park consists of a mixture of chicken, horse and rabbit and even on rare occasions goat plus supplements to boost their minerals and vitamins.